Signature Quantization in Fading CDMA With Limited Feedback: System Model

 Given the codebook $\sV$, the receiver selects

-The index of the optimal signature vector is relayed to user $1$ via a feedback channel.
-We are interested in analyzing the corresponding SINR, which is a function of available feedback bits, for both matched filter and MMSE receiver.
+The index of the optimal signature vector is relayed to user $1$ via a feedback channel without delay.
+A feedback delay in a time-varying channel will degrade performance, since the optimized signature relayed from the receiver will be outdated by the time it is used at the transmitter.
+Our model also applies to block fading in which channel coefficients remain relatively static for a period of time to allow meaningful feedback.
+We are interested in analyzing the SINR, which is a function of available feedback bits, for both the matched filter and the MMSE receiver with {\em zero-delay} and {\em error-free} feedback.